felixbrock/lemon-agent/README.md

 🤝 **Separation of tasks and human in the loop interactions**

 > Lemon Agent is currently holding a Planner Agent and a Solver Agent to keep the agents focussed and increase accuracy.
 We are planning on adding additional agents real soon.
-In addition, Lemon Agent will ask for approval at relevant workflow steps to make sure the intended actions are executed (check out the [Link]Demo).
+In addition, Lemon Agent will ask for approval at relevant workflow steps to make sure the intended actions are executed.

 🌌 **Unlimited configuration options**